A Comprehensive Guide to Retiring in Branford, Connecticut

 Keeping active is one of the best ways to maintain health and wellness.
 While it’s easy to find a nearby gym through a quick Google search, there’s no guarantee that the first one you find will meet your needs.
 To aid in your search, we recommend using this tool to find age-friendly fitness locations in Branford.

 Senior Living Communities

 Retirement communities are an excellent choice for seniors living in the North Branford, Branford, Guilford, and New Haven area.
 Eliminate the burden of owning a home with maintenance-free living, fresh culinary programs, unique social events and activities, and daily wellness options.
 The top-rated community in this area is Evergreen Woods.
-Their community offers 55+ active adult living, independent living, assisted living, skilled nursing and senior rehabilitation.
+The community offers 55+ active adult living, independent living, assisted living, skilled nursing and senior rehabilitation.
+They are a team dedicated to helping seniors live longer, healthier, happier lives.
 To learn more about Evergreen Woods, click here.

 Food & Drink

 A melting pot of unique fare and libations, Branford offers a wide range of options for residents.
 From fresh local seafood and contemporary american to sushi and French fare, there’s a wide range to choose from.
 Here are the top-rated restaurant and drinks establishments in Branford.

 Takumi Sushi, Ramen & Lounge906 W Main St, Branford, CT 06405